wyattweeks/MapR-ES-DB-Spark-Payments/README.md

 select _id, amount, payer from dfs.`/user/mapr/demo.mapr.com/tables/payments` where payer='CorMatrix Cardiovascular Inc.';
 select _id, amount, payer from dfs.`/user/mapr/demo.mapr.com/tables/payments` where payer like '%Dental%';
 select  distinct(payer) from dfs.`/user/mapr/demo.mapr.com/tables/payments`;
-#!q to exit drill shell
+!quit

+THIS IS NOT WORKING YET
 #### 7. Adding a secondary index to the payments JSON table, to speed up queries
-# Let's now add indices to the payments table.
+#
-# before performance:
+# check BEFORE performance:
-$ /opt/mapr/bin/mapr dbshell
+/opt/mapr/bin/mapr dbshell
-maprdb mapr:> find /apps/payments --where '{ "$eq" : {"payer":"Mission Pharmacal Company"} }' --f _id,payer,amount,nature_of_payment
+find /apps/payments --where '{ "$eq" : {"payer":"Mission Pharmacal Company"} }' --f _id,payer,amount,nature_of_payment
-maprdb mapr:> ctrl-c
+ctrl-c

-# In a terminal window create index
+# In a terminal window create index (maprcli table index add -path /apps/payments -index idx_payer -indexedfields 'payer:1')
-#need to convert this to REST
+# need to convert this to REST
-#$ maprcli table index add -path /apps/payments -index idx_payer -indexedfields 'payer:1'
-#curl -sSk -X POST -u 'mapr:maprmapr' "https://dsr-demo-pbmggt.se.corp.maprtech.com:8443/rest/table/index/add?path=/user/mapr/demo.mapr.com/tables/payments&index=idx_payer&indexedfields=payer:1"
+# format:  http[s]://<host>:<port>/rest/table/index/add?path=<path>&index=<index name>&indexedfields=<indexed field names>
-#ERROR:  mapr@edge-5d5bbc5544-sbgs4:~$ curl -sSk -X POST -u 'mapr:maprmapr' "https://dsr-demo-pbmggt.se.corp.maprtech.com:8443/rest/table/index/add?path=/user/mapr/demo.mapr.com/tables/payments&index=idx_payer&indexedfields=payer:1"
+curl -sSk -X POST -u ${MAPR_ADMIN}:${MAPR_ADMIN_PASSWORD} "${MCS_URL}/rest/table/index/add?path=/user/mapr/demo.mapr.com/tables/payments&index=idx_payer&indexedfields=payer"
-##{"timestamp":1525388489727,"timeofday":"2018-05-03 11:01:29.727 GMT+0000 PM","status":"ERROR","errors":[{"id":22,"desc":"Failed to add index for table: /user/mapr/demo.mapr.com/tables/payments : Cluster Gateways are not configured"}]}mapr@edge-5d5bbc5544-sbgs4:~$
+ERROR: {"timestamp":1525735089672,"timeofday":"2018-05-07 11:18:09.672 GMT+0000 PM","status":"ERROR","errors":[{"id":22,"desc":"Failed to add index for table: /user/mapr/demo.mapr.com/tables/payments : Cluster Gateways are not configured"}]}mapr@edge-5cbd885d54-p7vpj:~$
+#
+#

-#In MapR-DB Shell, try queries on payments payers and compare with previous query performance:
+# again,run queries on payments/payers and compare with previous query performance:
+# In db-shell
-$ /opt/mapr/bin/mapr dbshell
+/opt/mapr/bin/mapr dbshell
-maprdb mapr:> find /apps/payments --where '{ "$eq" : {"payer":"Mission Pharmacal Company"} }' --f _id,payer,amount,nature_of_payment
+find /apps/payments --where '{ "$eq" : {"payer":"Mission Pharmacal Company"} }' --f _id,payer,amount,nature_of_payment
-maprdb mapr:> ctrl-c
+ctrl-c

-#In Drill try
+# In Drill shell
 $ sqlline
 select _id, amount, payer from dfs.`/user/mapr/demo.mapr.com/tables/payments` where payer='CorMatrix Cardiovascular Inc.';
 select _id, amount, payer from dfs.`/user/mapr/demo.mapr.com/tables/payments` where payer like '%Dental%';
 select  distinct(payer) from dfs.`/user/mapr/demo.mapr.com/tables/payments` ;
+!quit

-##Cleaning Up
+### Cleaning Up

-#You can delete the topic and table using the following command from a container terminal:
+# You can delete the topic and table in MCS
-#```
-#maprcli stream topic delete -path /mapr/maprdemo.mapr.io/apps/paystream -topic payment
-#maprcli table delete -path /mapr/maprdemo.mapr.io/apps/payments

-#```
-## Conclusion
+### Conclusion
 #
-#In this example you have learned how to:
+# In this example you have learned how to:
+#

-#* Publish using the Kafka API  Medicare Open payments data from a CSV file into MapR-ES
+# * Publish using the Kafka API  Medicare Open payments data from a CSV file into MapR-ES
-#* Consume and transform the streaming data with Spark Streaming and the Kafka API
+# * Consume and transform the streaming data with Spark Streaming and the Kafka API
-#* Transform the data into JSON format and save to the MapR-DB document database using the Spark-DB connector
+# * Transform the data into JSON format and save to the MapR-DB document database using the Spark-DB connector
-#* Query and Load the JSON data from the MapR-DB document database using the Spark-DB connector and Spark SQL
+# * Query and Load the JSON data from the MapR-DB document database using the Spark-DB connector and Spark SQL
-#* Query the MapR-DB document database using Apache Drill
+# * Query the MapR-DB document database using Apache Drill
-#* Query the MapR-DB document database using Java and the OJAI library
+# * Query the MapR-DB document database using Java and the OJAI library

-You can also look at the following examples:
+# Other References:
+#

-* [mapr-db-60-getting-started](https://github.com/mapr-demos/mapr-db-60-getting-started) to learn Discover how to use DB Shell, Drill and OJAI to query and update documents, but also how to use indexes.
+# * [mapr-db-60-getting-started](https://github.com/mapr-demos/mapr-db-60-getting-started) to learn Discover how to use DB Shell, Drill and OJAI to query and update documents, but also how to use indexes.
-* [Ojai 2.0 Examples](https://github.com/mapr-demos/ojai-2-examples) to learn more about OJAI 2.0 features
+# * [Ojai 2.0 Examples](https://github.com/mapr-demos/ojai-2-examples) to learn more about OJAI 2.0 features
-* [MapR-DB Change Data Capture](https://github.com/mapr-demos/mapr-db-cdc-sample) to capture database events such as insert, update, delete and react to this events.
+# * [MapR-DB Change Data Capture](https://github.com/mapr-demos/mapr-db-cdc-sample) to capture database events such as insert, update, delete and react to this events.